 If you’re wondering about how to obtain a VA loan or have any questions about your eligibility, Assurance Financial is here for you.
 We offer a free rate quote to help you understand how affordable a home could be.

-Our helpful staff can also help you find mortgage products which could be a match for you.
+Our helpful staff can also help you find mortgage products that could be a match for you.
 Assurance Financial is a VA-approved lender and also has many types of home loans for virtually every situation.
 Whether you want to build a home, access home equity, buy your first home or have another need, our loan officers will work to find your solutions.

-To get started applying for a VA home loan, contact your local Assurance Financial loan officer or apply with our virtual assistant, Abby, online.
+To get started applying for a VA home loan, contact your local Assurance Financial loan officer or apply online with our virtual assistant, Abby.
 The process to pre-qualify can take as little as 15 minutes and could be the first step you take to move into your own home.